Grayscale image of a robotic arm in a clean, modern environment.

 In California, falsifying medical documents is severely punishable as a misdemeanor under PC 471.5.
 The falsifying medical records penalty as a felony can be a jail term of up to three years and a $1000 fine.

-Let me give you an example of a lawsuit involving medical record tampering.
+What happens when a doctor lies in medical records?
+Let me give you an example of a falsifying medical records lawsuit.

 A toddler was suffering from severe vomiting and was taken to the pediatrician.
 The pediatrician prescribed some medications for nausea and sent the child home.
 The child was reported to the ER as she became unresponsive.